elvispy/dncp_scrapper/README.md

 # DNCP-Scrapper V1.0
 Python code to scrap DNCP website

+If you get an Exception due to some library not installed in your computer, please run setup.bat first, which will install all libraries needed before compilation.

 The current data flow is as follows:

 main.py is the central script, it will run all subsequent functions